Pension schemes must meet the following overall conditions:

 State pensionable age (AOW) and retirement age

-On 1 January 2019, the pensionable age for national old-age benefits was increased from the age of 66 to the age of 66 and 4 months.
+On 1 January 2021, the pensionable age for national old-age benefits is the age of 66 and 4 months.
+This is the same as 2020.